-With a lot of imagination and creativity, the neighbors of Dyker Heights in Brooklyn have turned visiting their neighborhood into a must-do New York City Christmas activity.
-You've probably never seen anything like it —get ready for a display of color and holiday lights and set out to discover one of New York's best neighborhoods!
+With a lot of imagination and creativity, the neighbors of Dyker Heights in Brooklyn have turned their neighborhood into a must-see in New York at Christmas.
+You've never seen anything like it except in the movies - get ready for the display of color and holiday lights and set out to discover one of New York's best neighborhoods!

-Dyker Heights is a residential Brooklyn neighborhood that would be nothing special if it weren't for the fact that every December its residents get into the Christmas spirit to transform their homes into a place that looks like something out of a movie thanks to a huge decorative and illuminative display so typical of this time of the year.
+Dyker Heights is actually a residential neighborhood in Brooklyn that would be nothing special if it weren't for the fact that every Christmas its residents get into the Christmas spirit and transform their private homes into a place that looks like something out of an American movie thanks to a huge decorative and illuminative display that is so typical of this time of year.

-Some choose sophisticated lights to decorate their homes, while others crank up the pedal and fill them to the point of leaving no empty space with all kinds of garlands, balls, inflatables, and Christmas figurines singing Christmas carols.
+Some choose discreet and sophisticated lights to decorate their homes while others indulge in excess and recharge them to the point of leaving no empty space with all kinds of garlands, balls, inflatables and Christmas figurines singing Christmas carols.
 To walk the streets and comfortably enjoy this spectacle I recommend you sign up for the Dyker Heights Christmas tour.

-If you like Christmas decorations and lights, I highly recommend it because it's quite a sight to see a whole neighborhood dressed up for Christmas.
-The locals go out of their way to impress visitors every year and they have a blast taking pictures of Santa Claus, reindeer, snowmen, elves, and more.
-At sunset, you'll be hard-pressed to find a house that isn't lit up!
+If you like Christmas decorations and lights, I highly recommend it because it's quite a sight to see an "American" themed neighborhood for Christmas.
+The locals go out of their way to impress visitors every year and visitors have a blast taking pictures of Santa Claus, reindeer, snowmen, elves and more - you'll be hard pressed to find a dark house at dusk!

 Dyker Heights is located in southwest Brooklyn, between the neighborhoods of Bensonhurst and Bay Ridge.
-You can go on your own by public transportation or by taking the Christmas Lights Night Tour, in a comfortable vehicle that will take you on a round trip from midtown Manhattan.
+You can go on your own by public transportation or by taking a Brooklyn Christmas tour, in a comfortable vehicle that will take you on a round trip from downtown Manhattan.

 By public transportation

-Dyker Heights is about a one-hour subway ride from Manhattan.
-It does not have a subway station, but the surrounding neighborhoods do.
-There are several options to get there by public transportation (see here for a guide to using the New York subway).
+Dyker Heights is approximately one hour by subway from Manhattan.
+It does not have a subway station but the surrounding neighborhoods do.
+There are several options for getting there by public transportation (see here for a guide to using the New York subway).

-Hop on the R line subway and get off in the Bay Ridge neighborhood at the 86th St. stop.
-There are cafes and stores, so if you need a restroom stop or want to buy something to warm up you'll have to do it here.
+- Take the R subway line and get off in the Bay Ridge neighborhood at the 86th St. stop.
+There are cafes and stores around this subway stop, so if you need to go to the restroom or want to buy something to warm up you will have to do it here.
 Remember that Dyker Heights is a residential neighborhood and there are hardly any stores.
 To get there you only have to walk about 15-20 minutes from the subway.

-Take the D line subway and get off at the Bensonhurst neighborhood at the 79th St. stop.
-Although this area has a bunch of shops, the atmosphere is not like Bay Ridge.
-A 20-minute walk from the subway station will get you to Dyker Heights.
+- Take the D subway line and get off at the Bensonhurst stop at 79th St. Although this area also has some shopping, the atmosphere is not like Bay Ridge.
+20 minutes walk from the subway station will get you to Dyker Heights.

-You can also take the bus from Wall Street on the X28 line, an alternative that takes you to 86th St. and 12th Ave, a five-minute walk from the decorated houses.
+- You can also take the bus from Wall Street on the X28 line, an alternative that leaves you at 86th St. and 12th Ave, a five-minute walk from the decorated houses.
 To return by bus to Manhattan you can take the B1 bus.

 Christmas is a magical time of year in New York and there are many ways to enjoy it.
-If you love the holiday atmosphere, I recommend you take the Christmas Lights in Dyker Heights Tour so you don't miss any of this tradition as there are details that you might miss doing it on your own.
+If you love Christmas decorations, I recommend you take the Dyker Heights Christmas lights tour so you don't miss out on any of this tradition as there are details that you might miss doing it on your own.

-Not only will you see the Christmas lights of this quaint neighborhood, but you'll explore it by listening to the guide's anecdotes about this fun event and you may even meet some of the proud owners of the most spectacularly decorated houses.
-Plus, you'll save time along the way and won't be so cold in the middle of winter in New York as you'll travel comfortably in a vehicle with the rest of the group instead of getting around on public transportation.
+Not only will you see the lighting of this picturesque neighborhood, but you will explore it listening to the guide's anecdotes in Spanish about this fun event and you may even meet some of the owners of the brand new houses.
+In addition, you won't be so cold in the middle of winter in New York as you will travel comfortably in a vehicle with the group instead of transferring by public transportation.

-To top it all off, on the way back to Midtown you will stop at the Brooklyn Bridge to admire the spectacular skyline of Manhattan.
+To top it all off, on the way back to Midtown you will stop at the Brooklyn Bridge to admire the spectacular Manhattan skyline.
 In short, it is a very complete tour to enjoy the Christmas spirit of New York and I assure you that you will leave Dyker Heights with a smile on your lips.
 If you are also a Christmas lover, you can not miss the best Christmas trees in New York.

-Dyker Heights' most spectacular decorations are located between 83rd and 86th Streets and between Avenues 10 and 12.
-Since this is a neighborhood initiative, the same houses are not decorated every year but you are sure to always find something surprising.
-These are the most popular houses:
+The most spectacular decorations in Dyker Heights are located between 83rd and 86th Streets and between 10th and 12th Avenues.
+Since this is a neighborhood initiative, not every year the same houses in the neighborhood are decorated, but there are always surprises.
+These are the most popular ones:

 Lucy Spata's house

-The house of the precursor of this tradition attracts many tourists.
+The house of the precursor of this tradition attracts crowds of tourists.
 It's like the crown jewel of Dyker Heights.
-You'll recognize it by the army of dazzling figurines in her garden shaped up as snowmen, toy soldiers, and dozens of angels that she placed in honor of her mother who passed away in 1986.
+You'll recognize it by the army of dazzling figurines in her garden made up of snowmen, toy soldiers and dozens of angels that she placed in honor of her mother who died in 1986.
 It is located at 1152 84th Street.

 Polizzoto Family Home

-On the same street but at number 1145 is the home of the Polizzoto family, which stands out for its giant Santa Claus at the entrance of the house, the spectacular merry-go-round in the garden, and toy soldiers of almost 29 feet high.
+On the same street but at number 1145 is the home of the Polizzoto family, which stands out for its giant Santa Claus at the entrance of the house, the spectacular merry-go-round in the garden and toy soldiers of almost 9 meters high.

 James Bonavito's house

-This is a three-story home located at 71st St. & 14th Avenue that is decorated from top to bottom with 260,000 lights not lacking in a single detail.
+This is a three-story home located at 71st St. & 14th Avenue that is decorated from top to bottom with 260,000 lights and no detail is missing.
 Sam himself turns them on when Christmas arrives.

 Blue Christmas House

-5. When are the lights turned on in Dyker Heights?
+When do the lights go on in Dyker Heights?

-There is no exact date for the Dyker Heights Christmas lights switch-on although some neighbors do it on Thanksgiving weekend.
-Therefore, the best way to make sure you'll see all the decorations is to visit from mid-December through Christmas Day.
+There is no exact date for the Dyker Heights Christmas lights switch-on although some locals do it on Thanksgiving weekend.
+However, the best way to make sure all the decorations are on is from mid-December through Christmas Day.
 Several neighbors even leave them up past New Year's Eve.

 In December the sun goes down around 4:30 PM in New York.
 I advise you to go to Dyker Heights a little before it gets dark so you can attend the lights switch on but if you can't, don't go too late because at 9 PM many houses turn off the lights.

-Christmas decorations are most often on during the weekend but this is also when most visitors are in the neighborhood and some houses get crowded.
+When most Christmas decorations are on is during the weekend but it is also when there are more visitors in the neighborhood and some houses get crowded.

 When did the tradition of Christmas lights in Dyker Heights begin?

 It all started in the 1980s, when neighbor Lucy Sparta decided to decorate her home with Christmas decorations in honor of her deceased mother.
 Gradually, other neighbors joined her initiative until today it has become an annual event and an undeclared neighborhood competition for the best-decorated house at Christmas.
-In fact, some families even pay professional decorators to make a personalized and different design for them each year.
+In fact, some families even pay professional decorators to create a personalized and different design for them.

-This tradition draws thousands of people to the Dyker Heights neighborhood each year and is so popular that guided tours have sprung up to learn about every little detail of the neighborhood.
+This tradition attracts thousands of people to the Dyker Heights neighborhood every year and is so popular that guided tours have emerged to get to know even the smallest details of the neighborhood.

-Where do neighbors store the ornaments the rest of the year?
+Where do neighbors store the ornaments for the rest of the year?

-Many neighbors store the ornaments in their own homes, either in backyards or garages.
+Many neighbors store ornaments in their own homes, either in storage rooms or garages.
 The size of these homes is quite large so with a little organization it is not surprising that they have a specific space to store them.

-Other residents store them with decorating companies because they are the ones who provide the lights and decorations to families hiring their services.
+Other residents store them with decorating companies because they are the ones who provide the lights and decorations when families hire their services.

 How much do decorations cost?

-It depends on the decorations and the size of the house, but there is talk of figures ranging from $5,000 to $20,000 between lighting bills and services from companies specializing in decorating.
+It depends on the decorations and the size of the house, but we are talking about figures ranging from $5,000 to $20,000 between electricity bills and the services of specialized decorating companies.
 A lot of money!

-And while you're at it, something you can't miss during your trip to New York is visiting Brooklyn (if possible, visit it in the daylight, before arriving at Dyker Heights to enjoy its markets, its architecture, its parks ...).
-If you are up for it, here's a guide I have written on what to see and what to do in Brooklyn or what to see and what to do in Williamsburg, New York's Jewish neighborhood.
+And while you're in Brooklyn I recommend you to visit the neighborhood (if possible, get to know it in the daylight, before reaching Dyker Heights to enjoy its markets, its architecture, its parks ...).
+If you are up for it, here is a guide I have prepared on what to see and what to do in Brooklyn or what to see and what to do in Williamsburg, the Jewish neighborhood of New York.